-Cisco Wave 2 802.11ax WiFi LAN Controllers
+Cisco Wave 2 802.11ax WiFi Network Controllers

-Cisco's 5520 Wireless Controller, offered in a 1 rack unit (RU) package, is intended for midsize to large enterprises and campus environments and can be used in centralized, distributed, and mesh deployments.
-The 5520 wireless controller supports up to 1,500 Wi-Fi access points and 20,000 users, delivers 20 Gbps throughput, and supports up to 4,096 VLANs.
-The 5520 model controller features two 10 GE ports and incorporates SSD storage, backup fans, optional backup power supplies, and rapid failover for high availability.
+The Cisco 5520 WiFi Controller, available in a 1RU enclosure, is designed to support larger enterprises and campus networks and can be used in centralized, distributed, and mesh deployments.
+The 5520 wireless controller supports up to 1,500 wireless APs and 20,000 clients, delivers 20 Gbps performance, and supports 4,096 VLANs.
+The 5520 wireless controller features two 10 GE ports and features solid-state storage, redundant fans, optional backup power supplies, and subsecond failover for uninterrupted availability.

-The Cisco 8540 Wireless Controller, available in a 2 rack unit (RU) enclosure, is a top-of-the-line WiFi controller designed to support enterprises, service providers, and large campuses.
-The 8540 WiFi controller can be run in centralized, distributed, and mesh architectures and supports as many as 6,000 APs and 64,000 users.
-The 8540 Wireless controller offers throughput as high as 40 Gbps and supports 4,096 VLANs.
-The 8340 comes with four 1-GB or 10GE interfaces and features solid-state storage, backup power supplies, backup fans, and subsecond failover.
+The Cisco 8540 Wireless Controller, available in a 2 rack unit form factor, is a high-end wireless controller intended to support enterprises, service providers, and large campus environments.
+The 8540 Wireless controller can be run in centralized, distributed, and mesh deployments and can handle up to 6,000 wireless APs and 64,000 clients.
+The 8540 WiFi controller offers data rates as high as 40 Gbps and supports up to 4,096 VLANs.
+The 8340 comes with four 1-GB or 10GE interfaces and features SSD storage, backup power supplies, redundant fans, and subsecond failover.

 Wave 1 Cisco WiFi Network Controllers

-Cisco Catalyst 3650 Series are 1RU switches intended for small to mid-size businesses and satellite offices and have a built-in wireless LAN controller with the ability to support 40 Gb of wireless throughput per switch and 25 APs and 1000 wireless clients per switch.
-Catalyst 3850 Series are 1RU switches designed for mid-size businesses and large enterprises and feature a built-in wireless LAN controller supporting up to 40 Gb of wireless capacity on each switch and the ability to handle 50 wireless access points and 2000 wireless clients.
-The Wireless Services Module2 is a plug-in blade for Cisco Catalyst 6500 Series switches with an integrated wireless controller intended for mid-to-large size businesses and capable of 20 Gbps performance and with support for 1000 access points and as many as 15,000 wireless clients.
-(To find out about Progent's support for Catalyst switches, refer to Cisco switches deployment and management support.)
+Cisco Catalyst 3650 Series are 1RU form-factor switches designed for SMBs and branch offices and have a built-in wireless controller with the ability to support up to 40 Gb of wireless capacity per switch and up to 25 access points and 1000 clients on each switch.
+Cisco Catalyst 3850 Series are 1RU switches designed for mid-size businesses and large enterprises and include an integrated wireless LAN controller supporting 40 Gb of wireless capacity on each switch and support for up to 50 wireless access points and 2000 wireless clients.
+The Wireless Services Module2 (WiSM2) is an add-in blade for Catalyst 6500 Series switches with a built-in wireless network controller intended for mid-to-large size businesses and capable of 20 Gbps throughput and with support for 1000 wireless access points and up to 15,000 wireless clients.
+(To learn concerning Progent's online and onsite consulting support for Cisco switches, refer to Catalyst switches configuration and troubleshooting services.)